alco/TastyKVO/README.md

 ```

+## Memory Management ##

+_The library has not been tested with GC_.

+_The library has not been tested with ARC_.

+It is ***important*** that you unregister an object from KVO notifications
+before it is deallocated.
+Failing to do so may cause unpredictable consequences
+which can't even be tested reliably.
+Luckily, **TastyKVO** provides a way to
+automatically enforce this policy.

 ## License & Feedback ##

 The code is in the public domain.
 I encourage you to get it, try it, use it,